obzervr/apidocs/data-pipeline/Data-Reference-Catalog.md

 percentages across planning, work, and overall completion dimensions.
 Essential for monitoring project progress, velocity tracking, and identifying bottlenecks in workflow.

-**Notes:** This snapshot is only for work order complete% purpose, I cannot see any use case for analytics

 #### Usage Example

 ```sql